Technical Architecture

 continuously evaluates

-• Action scope — what the agent is trying to do and how much
+• Action scope: what the custom agent is trying to do and how much

 The result